 For a helpful guide to security during your webinar, this MyOwnConference blog post is a good read.

-Many beginners to sales webinars feel really uncomfortable pitching a sale or making any other financial proposition.
-But the event is all about self-promotion: our tip for you is to take a deep breath and just do it.
+Many beginners to sales webinars feel uncomfortable pitching a sale or making any other financial proposition.
+But the event is about self-promotion: our tip for you is to take a deep breath and just do it.

 It may be awkward at your first webinar, but it will come more naturally over time.

-At the end, thank your webinar audience for their time: address the camera directly and make sure that you express how glad you are that they took the time to join your online event!
+In the end, thank your webinar audience for their time: address the camera directly and make sure that you express how glad you are that they took the time to join your online event!

 After the Webinar for Beginners